R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

       ExampleStruct structOne = {VariableInt = 1, VariableString = "Hello World", VariableArray = [1,2,3],
                                   ExampleVoidFunction = VoidFunction, ExampleStringFunction = StringFuntion, ... }

       ExampleStruct stuctTwo =  {VariableInt = 3, VariableString = "Hello Modders", VariableArray = [4,5,6],
                                   ExampleVoidFunction = VoidFunction, ExampleStringFunction = StringFuntion, Optional = 2}

-Now that we have an instance we can get the values out of it like this:
+Now that we have two instances we can get the values out of it like this:

 .. code-block:: javascript